OkunaOrg/okuna-api/README.md

 ### openbook_posts.jobs.flush_draft_posts

-Cleans up_full all draft posts which have not being modified for a day.
+Cleans up all draft posts which have not being modified for a day.

 Should be run every hour or so.

 ### openbook_posts.jobs.curate_top_posts

-Curates the top posts, which end up_full in the explore tab.
+Curates the top posts, which end up in the explore tab.

 Should be run every 5 minutes or so.